Baking Science: How To Achieve Perfect Bakes

 • Allows food to bake more uniformly and often quicker.

-…because, using room temperature ingredients ensures they blend smoothly into your batter.
+…because using room-temperature ingredients ensures they blend smoothly into your batter.
 This is crucial for recipes that need aeration for light and fluffy results, like cakes or creamed cookies.

 But in other cases, like flaky pie crust or biscuits, you need cold fat.
 Here’s why: